 Print Kernel Information

-Kernel is the core of an operating system.
+The kernel is the core of an operating system.
 There are different kernel used in Unix like operating systems.
-Other than Linux, Bsd, Solaris are alternative kernels.
+Other than Linux, BSD, Solaris are alternative kernels.

 $ uname -r